aaronlubinsky/Romi_Lubinsky_Guinnane/README.md

 * IMUDriver

   This class acts as the driver for the BNO055 IMU.
 It initializes the IMU using the I2C protocol, and sets its operation mode to NDOF_FMC_OFF_MODE upon startup.
-It also returns the system calibration status bytes, Euler heading, and angular velocity about the Z axis.
+It returns the system calibration status bytes, Euler heading, and angular velocity about the Z axis.

 ## Conclusion

 While we are satisfied with the Romi's performance on the track, there are still a lot of improvements that can be made to help the robot run more reliably.
-For instance, A major issue with the Romi bot was that
+For instance, A major issue with the Romi bot was that performance was very dependent on battery charge.
+While we were able to construct a circuit to read of the Romi's voltage,

 ## Video Demonstration